 Do heat pumps work in older homes in the UK?

 Yes.
-Heat pumps work in older homes in the UK — including many solid-wall properties — as long as the system is designed to match your home’s heat loss and your heating setup is “low temperature ready” (often meaning some radiator sizing changes or small upgrades).
-An air source heat pump (ASHP) can run very efficiently compared to boilers, but performance depends on correct design, controls, and how much heat your home leaks.
-For background, see the Energy Saving Trust guidance.
+Heat pumps can work well in older UK homes (including many solid-wall properties) as long as the system is designed around your home’s heat loss and your heating is set up for lower flow temperatures.
+In practice, that can mean upsizing some radiators or making small upgrades so the house stays comfortable without running the system too hot.
+An air source heat pump (ASHP) can be very efficient compared with a boiler, but results depend on good design, sensible controls and how much heat the property loses.
+For a straightforward overview, see the Energy Saving Trust guidance.

-The short version is simple.
-Older homes are not a “no”.
-They just need the right survey and sizing.
-A good installer will design the system around your property and advise if any radiator upgrades are needed — and you may also be eligible for the Boiler Upgrade Scheme.
+The short version is simple: older homes are not a ‘no’.
+They just need the right survey and proper sizing.
+A good installer will design the system for your property, explain whether any radiator changes are needed and confirm whether you may be able to claim the Boiler Upgrade Scheme.

 What people mean by “older home”